 Truss heads have a slightly rounded surface and are often used with sheet metal and other projects that require wider holes.

-This is because the wide head of the truss screw is large enough to prevent it from going through larger than normal holes.
+This is because the broad head of the truss screw is large enough to prevent it from going through larger-than-normal holes.

 3- Combination Type Screw Heads